-SUNDAY MORNING (February 10th) • 1 Peter 4:1-11 Serving as Stewards of God's Varied Grace
+- 1 Peter 4:1-11 -Serving as Stewards of God's Varied Grace

-What significance should be attached by Peter's transitional phrase at the beginning of 4:1-"Since therefore"?
+What significance should be attached to Peter's transitional phrase at the beginning of 4:1- "Since therefore"?

 In what practical ways does the fact that Christ "suffered in the flesh" help or motivate Christians to "arm [themselves] with the same way of thinking" (4:1)?